Utica College Description (Boilerplate)

 May be adapted to address the special needs of your proposal

-Educational programs are delivered in three schools: Arts and Sciences, Health Professions and Education, and Business and Justice Studies.
-There are 36 undergraduate majors, 27 minors, 21 graduate programs, and a number of pre-professional and special programs.
-Several programs address emerging disciplines (cybersecurity, economic crime) and areas of high need (nursing, health professions).
-Graduate degree programs include a doctor of physical therapy degree and masters of science degrees in economic crime and fraud management, in cybersecurity-intelligence and forensics, and in education.
+Educational programs are delivered in three schools: Arts and Sciences; Health Professions and Education; and Business and Justice Studies.
+There are nearly 40 undergraduate programs and more than 20 graduate programs, which include master's degrees, doctoral programs, and graduate-level certificates.
+Several programs address emerging disciplines such as cybersecurity, economic crime, and areas of high need such as nursing and the health professions.
+Graduate degree programs include a doctor of physical therapy and masters of science degrees in economic crime and fraud management, in cybersecurity-intelligence and forensics, in professional accountancy, and in education.

-In Fall 2013, Utica College enrolled 2,881 full- and part-time undergraduate students, and 1,147 full- and part-time graduate students.
-Fifty-nine percent of the student body are female, and 41 percent male.
+In Fall 2014, Utica College enrolled 4,257 full- and part-time students (2,931 undergraduate, and 1,326 graduate); of the total enrollment, 60 percent are female, and 40 percent are male.
 Students hail from 45 states and territories and from 20 countries.
-Some 73 percent of students are from New York State; of that number, 46 percent come from the surrounding counties of Oneida, Herkimer and Madison, and much of New York State’s Mohawk Valley.
+Some 73 percent are from New York State; of that number, 46 percent come from the surrounding counties of Oneida, Herkimer and Madison, and much of New York State’s Mohawk Valley.
 Utica College’s Online School currently enrolls 1,700 students.

-Originally founded to meet the educational needs of returning World War II veterans, Utica College educated a generation of students, many of whom were the first in their family to attend college.
+From our founding in 1946 to meet the educational needs of returning World War II veterans, Utica College has educated generations of students, many of whom were the first in their family to attend college.
 Like their predecessors, more than 25 percent of Utica College undergraduates today are the first in their family to attend college.
 The College is proud of our record of making a college education possible for many, who otherwise, would not have considered attending college because of financial constraints.
 Today, more than 95 percent of full-time undergraduate students receive financial aid.
-Ours is a diverse campus, with more than 25 percent of the full-time undergraduates identifying themselves as multi-cultural or minorities.
+Representing a broad diversity of ethnicities, backgrounds, perspectives, and experiences, more than 25 percent of our students identify themselves as multi-cultural or minorities.